sonyarianto/webscrapingjs/README.md

 Scraping implementation usually involves a lot of trial and error.
 You need to try many things to make sure that your scraper is working properly.
 You need to know how to debug your scraper and how to fix the problem.
 In real world scenario you also likely to put a scraper in a server and run it periodically so you can get always fresh data.

 Long story short, it's complicated.
 But, it's also fun.

-So, let's get started.
-Happy scraping!
+## Using remote browser

+If you want to use remote browser to do the scraping, I suggest using Browserless instance, we use Docker to run it.
+You can follow the instruction [here](https://docs.browserless.io/docs/docker.html) to install it on your machine.
+On each script we can configure to use remote browser (via Chrome DevTools Protocol) by setting the `remoteBrowserUri` on `scrape()` function argument.
+Just see the source code for the details.

 ## Questions and professional services